oclint/oclint-docs/devel/reporters.rst

       return new YourNewReporter();
     }

 That's it.
 Now compile your new reporter and link it against ``OCLintCore`` library into a new dynamic library.
-We have a CMake macro ``BUILD_DYNAMIC_REPORTER`` to have this part easier.
+We have a CMake macro ``BUILD_DYNAMIC_REPORTER`` to make this part easier.

 Put the generated dynamic library into ``$(/path/to/bin/oclint)/../lib/oclint/reporters`` along with other reporter libraries.
 Done!